ProjectWeThePeople/projectwethepeople.github.io/README.md

 Sounds fun.

 Each truth will represent a "radian" of their reality.
 A rule that always works, a rule that is always true.
 The collection of those truth radians will form a circle.

 This software will provide a user interface that enables the creation and sharing of truth circles amongst humanity.
-It will keep track of each users' circle, what connections were made to their circle, and when their circle changed, if it changed.
+It will keep track of each users' circles, what connections were made to their circles, and when their circles changed, if they changed.

+Things we are going to need but dont have yet: *Would be nice if I had some help.*

+All the usual pages for user authentication.
+A database system that uses a blockchain to presevere, verify, and store changes made by every one.
+Servers to host the program.
+Software that faciliates the creation of the user circles, I think I will be using Godot for this.